 Varahi

 This is Varahi, one of the Saptamatrikas and the female counterpart of Varaha (An avatar of Vishnu).
-Some literature view Varahi as one of the Navsakthis.
+Some literature views Varahi as one of the Navsakthis.

-Sitting gracefully, in Laliasana, Varahi’s form is molded with elegance.
-Varahi’s ornamentation includes a tiara, stylized earrings, armbands, wrist bands, a single necklace and a waist belt.
-She is wearing a full length lower garment.
+Sitting gracefully in Lalitasana, Varahi’s form is moulded with elegance.
+Varahi’s ornamentation includes a tiara, stylised earrings, armbands, wrist bands, a single necklace and a waist belt.
+She is wearing a full-length lower garment.
 Beautifully decorated hair locks running down her shoulders add to the grace.
 See the back view for the delightful arrangement of her hair locks.

-The other interesting aspect is when I bought the Vigraha was covered with encrustations.
+The other interesting aspect is that when I bought the Vigraha was covered with encrustations.
 It took hours to clean it.
 See the photos below.
 For those interested, there is a bit of physics involved in that cleaning.
 Encrustation and bronze have different coefficients of expansion.
-Few cycles of heating/cooling ‘de-bonded’ the encrustation, allowing it to be removed with a pocket-knife and light force.
+A few cycles of heating/cooling ‘de-bonded’ the encrustation, allowing it to be removed with a pocket-knife and light force.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.